How to Search Facebook Profiles for Keywords

 Privacy and Visibility Controls

 Users control what information appears in search results.
-Many details — such as posts, bio text, interests, or work history — may be hidden from public search if privacy settings restrict visibility.
+Many details (such as posts, bio text, interests, or work history) may be hidden from public search if privacy settings restrict visibility.

 Algorithmic Results

-Inconsistent Keyword Coverage
+Inconsistent or Limited Keyword Coverage

 Search Bugs and Glitches